Fanghua-Yu/SUPIR/README.md

 </p>

 ---
 #### 🚀 We're thrilled to announce the official launch of SupPixel AI!
 Experience the next level of image processing and upscaling with our cutting-edge AI technology based on SUPIR.
-Explore now for free at [suppixel.ai](https://supir.suppixel.ai/home).
+Explore now at [suppixel.ai](https://supir.suppixel.ai/home).

 ---
 ## 🔧 Dependencies and Installation